frack113/MetaRuleBazar/README.md

 # Folder

+- sigmahq_deprecated -> sigma rules from SigmaHQ
-- deprecated -> sigma rules from SigmaHQ
+- sigmahq_unsupported -> sigma rules from SigmaHQ
 - meta_rule -> the meta rule version
 - pysigma -> a pipeline to generate all the query in one file
 - splunk -> the [splunk](splunk/splunk.md) output